jmuteru/mediflow-ts-backend/README.md

 ---

-## 🧑‍💻 Contributing & Support
-We welcome contributions!
-Please open an issue or pull request.
-For help or questions, email [support@mediflow.com](mailto:support@mediflow.com).

----

 ## 📄 License
 MediFlow is open source under the [MIT License](https://opensource.org/licenses/MIT).

----

-## ❤️ About MediFlow
-MediFlow is built by healthcare professionals and engineers who believe in better, more accessible digital health.
-We’re here to help you build the future of care.

 ---

 For full API details, see the interactive docs at `/docs` or the OpenAPI spec at `/openapi.json`.